TravelNotes.org - The Online Guide to Travel.

 Santa Fe Day Trips: by Peggy Bechko.

-Santa Fe clings to a broad shoulder of the Sangre de Cristo Mountains, and at no time is this more evident than to the observer diving up Interstate 25 at night when the lights of the city are clearly visible in front of the shadowy bulk of the Sangres de Cristos.
+Santa Fe clings to a broad shoulder of the Sangre de Cristo Mountains, and at no time is this more evident than to the observer driving up Interstate 25 at night when the lights of the city are clearly visible in front of the shadowy bulk of the Sangres de Cristos.

 Santa Fe's Upper Crust: by Peggy Bechko.